-Playing local videos in Chrome is quick and easy, you can also enjoy picture-in-picture mode and cast videos from Chrome browser to your TV.
-Below, let me explain how to play videos in Chrome.
+Like regular media players, playing local videos in Chrome is also quick and easy, and you can enjoy picture-in-picture mode or further cast the video to your TV.

-To play a video successfully in Chrome, you need to make sure that the video is encoded with a supported format and codec.
-Otherwise, you’ll need to convert the video file type.
-For that, you can use a professional but easy-to-use video converter tool WonderFox HD Video Converter Factory Pro to help you with the conversion quickly.
-Just download and install download and install the software and follow the conversion steps below.
+For that, you can use a reliable video converter tool WonderFox HD Video Converter Factory Pro to handle the conversion easily.
+Just download and install download and install the software and follow the conversion steps.

 Step 1.
 Run the software on your PC and open Converter.